Carnival in Croatia, Slovenia & Macedonia February

 October Salon, Serbia

-Prestigious annual exhibition (www.oktobarskisalon.org) of contemporary visual arts featuring dozens of local and international artists.
+Held in Belgrade, this prestigious exhibition of contemporary visual arts features dozens of local and international artists; it actually starts in mid-September.

 November is a quiet time with not a whole lot going on.
 On the plus side, accommodation is cheap and readily available.
-Head south for a chance of sunshine or enjoy indoor attractions.
+Head south for a chance of sunshine or settle for indoor attractions.

 Tirana International Film Festival, Albania

-The build up to Christmas is a jolly time, often marked by gift-giving, family get-togethers and midnight mass on the 24th of December.
+The build-up to Christmas is a jolly time in Catholic areas, often marked by gift-giving, family get-togethers and midnight mass on 24 December.
 In the mountains, the ski season kicks off mid-month.

 Christmas Concerts, Slovenia

-Held throughout Slovenia, but the most famous are in Postojna Cave, where you can also attend the Live Christmas Crib, a re- enactment of the Nativity.
-Held early to mid-December.
+Held in early to mid-December throughout Slovenia, but the most famous are in Postojna Cave, where you can also attend the Live Christmas Crib, a re-enactment of the Nativity.